 Javier lives with his mother.
 He is responsible for gathering firewood.
 His mother is sometimes employed as a laborer.
 There are 2 children in the family.

-Please remember Javier in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Javier to receive the assistance he needs to develop his potential.
+Please pray for him.

 Javier lives in the hillside community of Col. Arciery, home to approximately 11,600 residents.
 Typical houses are constructed of dirt floors, wood walls and tin roofs.
 The spoken language is Spanish.

 The regional diet consists of maize, beans, rice and eggs.
 Common health problems in this area include malnutrition, dental cavities and respiratory illnesses.
 Most adults work as day laborers and earn the equivalent of $250 per month.
 This community needs employment opportunities, garbage collection service, additional public schools and parks.

 Your sponsorship allows the staff of Generación Victoriosa Student Center to provide Javier with Bible teaching, medical checkups, health and nutrition education, group games, birthday celebrations, cultural activities, academic reinforcement, school supplies, school uniforms and shoes.
 The center staff will also provide evangelism, family recreation activities and parenting education for the parents or guardians of Javier.

 Two mountain ranges divide Honduras and tropical lowlands line both coasts.
 The climate varies according to altitude; higher regions are temperate and the lowlands are tropical.
 The rainy season lasts from May to October.